csuwildcat/passseeds/README.md

 ### Seed Recovery

 1. When you need the seed material, call `PassSeed.get()`
-2. You'll be prompted to authenticate with your passkey twice
+2. You'll be prompted to authenticate with your passkey twice (for ECDSA public key recovery)
 3. The dual signatures are used to recover the public key and disambiguate the correct point
 4. The public key is hashed into a deterministic 32-byte seed string